-9.1.1 First Group (Women, 1-5, Men 1-10)
+9.1.1 First Group (1-15 Women and Men)

 The first group will be determined according to the World Cup points respectively World Cup standings.
-In case of equal points for rank 5 (women) and 10 (men) the group will be expanded accordingly.
-If there are not 5 (female), 10 (male) competitors with respective World Cup points, the first group comprises only the competitors with corresponding World Cup points.
+The best seven (7) competitors will be drawn between start numbers 1 - 7 and the remaining competitors between 8 - 15.
+This will take place by double draw.
+The double draw may be done electronically.
+In case of competitors with the same World Cup points enrolled in the 7th or 15th position, the group would be extended to include these competitors.
+If there are not 15 (female or male) competitors with respective World Cup points, the first group comprises only the competitors with corresponding World Cup points.